jbandela/jrb_node/README.txt

 all components are in namespace jrb_node

 COMPILERS
-Developed with MSVC 2012 RC
+Compiles and runs with MSVC 2012 RC and mingw gcc 4.7.1 (nuwen.net distro)
-Able to compile with gcc 4.7.1 but not able to fully test